ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 Certain life events or health conditions can stop you from working, either for a few weeks or many months.

-It is important to be aware that both disability policies not only provide coverage for accidents but also provide support for significant events such as childbirth recovery and scheduled surgeries.
+It is important to be aware that both disability policies not only provide coverage for accidents, but also provide support for childbirth recovery or scheduled surgeries.

 Many policies include coverage for mental health challenges, including burnout and depression, that may require time away from your job.

-By having both STD and LTD, you’re covered for both short recoveries and longer-term challenges, ensuring you get to live a stress-free life now and later.
+By having both policies, you’re covered for both short recoveries and longer-term challenges, ensuring you get to live a stress-free life now and later.

 Understanding Disability Insurance: FAQs